 Getting there by Plane

 By now flight schedules are usually respected.
 However due to the amount of stops throughout the day, there will be delays.
 Tambolaka is the more reliable airport, there are usually more than 2 planes flying to and from Bali per day.
 In Waingapu there is only one flight per day.
 And the runway is too short.
-At Wings Air, baggage weighing more than 5 kg is charged extra, and at Citilink, more than 15 kg is charged extra.
+At Wings Air, baggage weighing more than 5 kg is charged extra, and at Srivijaya, more than 15 kg is charged extra.

 Online bookings direct with these airlines do work now.
 If you want to book via a search engine, I recommend the Indonesian search engine “Nusatrip”.
 Opodo or eDreams are unreliable and more expensive.
 The airlines do not have offices in Sumba.
 For Pasola or holidays planes are usually sold out.